 Before you set sail, be aware of safety issues.
 Coral reefs grow near some islands and the trade winds may be unfavorable.
 Of course, the time of year is also a major factor to consider when sailing.
 Although the waters will be more pleasant from January through March, this is near the Caribbean's peak tourist season when prices are generally higher throughout the islands.
 July through November, however, bring the summer rains and hurricane season, which do not make for easy sailing.

-If you're just wanting to enjoy some time on the water, without the cost and complications associated with renting a boat you can join an excursion.
-Check out the chart that follows to find names and phone numbers for area excursion providers.
+If you just want to experience some time on the open water, without the stress and cost associated with renting a boat you can join an excursion.
+Curious about this option?
+Take a look at the listing that follows to get information on area day sailing companies.

 |(345) 945-7245||West Bay Road - Georgetown|